JCSnap/cs4248-team-14/salient_with_wsd/README.md

-code for using the salient words and pseudo docuent metohd
+code for training wsd model and mounting on opennmt